-Prior to, during, and for a minimum of four years following completion of drawdown, monthly monitoring reports will be issued to the following agencies: FERC, SWRCB, RWQCB, and ODEQ until otherwise approved by the SWRCB Deputy Director and ODEQ.
+Prior to, during, and for a minimum of three years following completion of drawdown, monthly monitoring reports will be issued to the following agencies: FERC, SWRCB, RWQCB, and ODEQ until otherwise approved by the SWRCB Deputy Director.
 These monthly reports will also be made available as a courtesy to BLM.

-Annual progress reports will also be prepared and submitted to the above agencies by April 1 containing data from the previous calendar year.
+Annual progress reports will also be prepared and submitted to ODEQ by April 1 containing data from the previous calendar year.
 The annual progress reports will describe equipment installation and site reinforcement with photos, mapping and site coordinates, all monitoring activities, links to USGS, Karuk, and Yurok data results or an established repository with all the results, and recommended QAPP revisions and site modifications, as necessary.